conveyal/analyst-server/README.md

 and configure `cluster.s3credentials`.
 Finally, uncomment the cluster.akka section in application.conf to allow remoting, and configure the port and bind address to allow the worker servers to connect.

-Clone [otpa-cluster](https://github.com/conveyal/otpa-cluster) and build it with `gradle shadowjar`.
+Clone [otpa-cluster](https://github.com/conveyal/otpa-cluster) and build it with `gradle shadowJar`.
 Start up the jar like so, on the worker machines:

     java -Xmx4G -Dotpac.bucket.pointsets=<POINTSETS BUCKET> -Dotpac.bucket.graphs=<GRAPHS BUCKET> -Ds3.credentials.filename=<S3 CREDENTIALS FILENAME> build/lib/otpa-cluster-all.jar -w akka.tcp://analyst-server@<server>:<port>/user/executive

 Repeat as desired.

+If you want to do single-point scenario comparisons, it is recommended that you start at least two cluster workers.
+If you have sufficient memory, it is possible to run these on the same machine; simply specify `-Dakka.remote.netty.tcp.port=<free port>` for each one.

 #### Securing cluster